yida-li/yida-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
--🌱  I am computer Engineer graduate still looking for any opportunities to shine.
+-🌱  I am computer Engineer graduate stilllll looking for any opportunities to shine.

 -⚡  I'm interested in Cloud Computing , AR/VR , Computer Vision, Video Streaming, Graphics, Cybersecurity, Networking